owise1/ic-js/docs/ic-export.md

 * the first line- `IC is` - declares that this is the [thot](#Thots) we're about to describe.
 * lines that start with a `+` are like "yes".
 In this case, this person thinks `IC is` *is* `plain text`, and from a certain perspective they're right. `+plain text` strengthens the connection between `IC is` and `plain text`.
 The connection is directional: `plain text` describes `IC is` or you could say that `plain text` is a child of `IC is`.
 * a `-` at the beginning of the line is like a "no". `IC is` is "repelling" `complicated`
 * notice that the initial thot is `IC is` not `IC`.
 It could have been with `IC` too, nbd.
 However, at that moment I chose to keep it more "natural".
-That's how I ended up writing it and then I hit <enter>.
+That's how I ended up writing it and then I hit "enter".
 It really depends on what you intend to use the `IC` for.
 Writing more colloquially or more "off the cuff" will end up connecting you to perspectives closer to your own.
 Writing more formally will make your contributions broader.

 The following is a valid `.ic`
 ```